Sea lamprey

 The sea lamprey (Petromyzon marinus) is a parasitic lamprey native to the Northern Hemisphere.
 It is sometimes referred to as the "vampire fish".

+It was likely introduced to the Great Lakes region through the Erie Canal in 1825 and the Welland Canal in 1919 where it has attacked native fish such as lake trout, lake whitefish, chub, and lake herring.
+Sea lampreys are considered a pest in the Great Lakes region as each individual has the potential of killing 40 pounds of fish through its 12–18 month feeding period.

 Description

 The sea lamprey has an eel-like body without paired fins.
-Its mouth is jawless, round and sucker-like, and as wide or wider than the head; sharp teeth are arranged in many concentric circular rows.
+Its mouth is jawless, round and sucker-like, and as wide or wider than the head; sharp teeth are arranged in many concentric circular rows around a sharp, rasp-like tongue.
 There are seven branchial or gill-like openings behind the eye.
 Sea lampreys are olive or brown-yellow on the dorsal and lateral part of the body, with some black marblings, with lighter coloration on the belly.
-Adults can reach a length of up to 120 cm and a body weight up to 2.3 kg.
+Within their seven-year lifespans, adults can reach a length of up to 120 cm and a body weight up to 2.3 kg.

 Etymology

-The etymology of the genus name Petromyzon is from petro- "stone" and myzon "sucking"; marinus is Latin for "of the sea".
+The genus name Petromyzon comes from Ancient Greek πέτρα (pétra), meaning "stone", and μυζάω (muzáō), meaning "to suck", and thus, "stone sucker".
+The specific epithet marinus is Latin for "of the sea".